-It is common knowledge that ultra-processed food like donuts, chips and burgers tend to be diet-hurting.
-Many marketing ads will use words like “Say goodbye to your diet!” when they promote a new processed dish, often calorie heavy like a heavily frosted cake, and with good reason.
+Ultra-processed food like donuts, chips and burgers tend to be diet-hurting.
+Ads use words like “Say goodbye to your diet!” when they promote a new processed dish, often calorie heavy like a heavily frosted cake, and with good reason.
 It doesn’t help that ultra-processed food are often cheaper, tastier, and more convenient to purchase, making it the more attractive choice.

 While every diet in the world may while one way or the other be disadvantageous in its own method, they often have one common factor: Choose as much whole food as possible!